Student Life event sponsored by SAGA

 Student Spotlight: Terry Vitt

 Terry Vitt, 22, serves as SAGA president and secretary.
 Terry is pursuing a diploma in the Medical Coding Specialist program at DCTC with plans to launch her career as a medical coder.
+She likes the idea of a career that will give her the energy to pursue her passion for creating things.

 Originally from St. Paul, Terry is a 2014 graduate of Minnehaha Academy.
 She’s fluent in French (her dad teaches French at Blaine High School) and Latin (her mom teaches Latin at Minnehaha).
 Terry attended Concordia University, St. Paul, for two years as a Latin major with the goal to follow in her mom’s footsteps, but her program shut down before she could earn her degree.